centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-emc-ppma-restapi.md

 | X         | PPMAAPIPASSWORD     | EMC PPMA password                                                          |
 |           | PPMAAPIEXTRAOPTIONS | Any extra option you may want to add to the command (eg. a --verbose flag) |

 By default, Host Template *App-Emc-Ppma-Restapi* doesn't have Service Template attached.
-You could:
+You may want to:
- * attached Service Template to Host Template *App-Emc-Ppma-Restapi-custom*
+ * attach Service Template to Host Template *App-Emc-Ppma-Restapi-custom*
- * using service discovery
+ * use service discovery

 ## FAQ

 ### How to check in the CLI that the configuration is OK and what are the main options for ?

-Once the Plugin installed, log into your poller using the *centreon-engine* user account and test by running the following command
+Once the Plugin installed, log into your Poller using the *centreon-engine* user account and test by running the following command
 (Parameters such as ```api-username``` or ```api-password```have to be adjusted):

 ```bash